• 🤝 Small Business Risk & Partnership

 What are the possible outcomes for a life insurance application?
 (1 min)

-How does my business succession plan affect my personal estate plan?
-Do they need to align?
+Does my business succession plan affect my personal Will?

 author pic drew browneDrew Browne is a specialty Financial Risk Advisor working with Small Business Owners & their Families, Dual Income Professional Couples, and diverse families.
 He's an award-winning writer, speaker, financial adviser and business strategy mentor.
 His business Sapience Financial Group is committed to using business solutions for good in the community.
 In 2015 he was certified as a B Corp., and in 2017 was recognised in the inaugural Australian National Businesses of Tomorrow Awards.
 Today he advises Small Business Owners and their families, on how to protect themselves, from their businesses.
 He writes for successful Small Business Owners and Industry publications.
 You can read his Modern Small Business Leadership Blog here.
 You can connect with him on LinkedIn Any information provided is general advice only and we have not considered your personal circumstances.
 Before making any decision on the basis of this advice you should consider if the advice is appropriate for you based on your particular circumstance.